 Hang Out at Hằng Nga Crazy House

 Anyone visiting Dalat will at some point hear about the “Crazy House," a unique attraction in the city and definitely a must-see for curious travelers.
 Designed by Dang Viet Nga, a Soviet-trained Vietnamese architect, Hằng Nga Guesthouse (more commonly known as Crazy House) looks like something out of a surreal fairy tale in the best way possible.
 The building’s overall design resembles a giant tree with rambling offshoots, winding bridges, and sculpted elements in a variety of shapes inspired by nature.
 The design of Crazy House often draws comparisons to Antoni Gaudí and Salvador Dalí and was built between 1990 and 2010.
+No matter how you describe it - Crazy House is truly a one-of-a-kind attraction.
 It takes about an hour to wander through the complex and explore the many unique design elements at every turn.
-Depending on how much time you have, it’s also possible to spend the night here.
+Depending on how much time you have, it’s also possible to spend the night here in one of the weird and wacky bedrooms.

 Take the Cable Car to Truc Lam Pagoda